bmchristensen/dotfiles/README.md

 * Move installs to different functions
 * Install by list to clean up the install handling
 * Add latest neovim to install to setup script
-* Move away from snap installs since they aren't very portable
+* Move away from snap installs since they aren't very portable and are broken sometimes
 * Remove old zsh reload package
 * Update fzf install to pull the git repo and install directly from that